certifysphere/main-website/docs/labs/workshops/react-express-workshop/2-react-frontend.md

     );
   };

-  return (
+  // Render the main UI of the app return (
     <div>
       <h1>Schools Listing App</h1>
       <div>
+        {/* Render the table of schools */}
         {renderSchools()}
+        {/* Render the Add School form */}
         {selectedSchool ? (
-          renderUpdateSchoolForm()
+          // Render the Update School form when a school is selected renderUpdateSchoolForm()
         ) : (
-          renderAddSchoolForm()
+          // Render the Add School form when no school is selected renderAddSchoolForm()
         )}
       </div>